fatherlinux/container-internals-lab/README.md

 - lab1-step3 - Containers mega-proc.sh script to pretty print daemons running on system
 - lab2-step1 - Contains Dockerfile for test builds
 - lab2-step4 - Containers Dockerfiles, Makefile, and OpenShift automated build files.
-Checked the centos7 branch from https://github.com/fatherlinux/container-internals-lab.git
+Checked out during environmental init from the centos7 branch of the https://github.com/fatherlinux/container-internals-lab.git repository

 The ASCII Doc conent for the actual lab is located here: